mozilla/glean/docs/user/collected-metrics/metrics.md

 **Reasons this ping may be sent:**

 - `active`: The ping was submitted when the application became active again, which includes when the application starts.
+In earlier versions, this was called `foreground`.

       *Note*: this ping will not contain the `glean.baseline.duration` metric.